davidmalcolm/gcc-python-plugin/docs/sm.rst

 where TYPE can be one of `any_expr` or `any_pointer`, and NAME is an identifier.

-One of the declarations should be prepended with "state", indicating that this is the expression whose state is being tracked.
+One of the declarations should be prepended with "stateful", indicating that this is the expression whose state is being tracked.

 Examples:

   .. code-block:: c

-    state decl any_pointer ptr;
+    stateful decl any_pointer ptr;
     decl any_expr x;